jbakse/major_studio_1/content/assignment_paper/index.md

 In conjunction with your [Final Project](../assignment_final) you will write a final paper that explores similar themes.

-Your paper should describe the project's core concept and questions; articulate a clear opinion in response to those questions, and defend that opinion and your final project work through a presentation of research.
-The paper is not simply a project description or a research compilation, it must be structured as an argument that uses research to prove the point you are seeking to make through you work.
+Your paper should describe the project's core concept and questions.
+Articulate a clear opinion in response to those questions, and defend that opinion and your final project work through a presentation of research.
+The paper is not simply a project description or a research compilation.
+It must be structured as an argument that uses research to prove the point you are seeking to make through you work.

 ## Specifications
 - 1500—2500 words